dannguyen/journalism-syllabi/README.md

 <a href="http://smc.temple.edu/journalism/wp-content/uploads/sites/7/2015/03/Journalism_Research_Spring_2015_Syllabus_Clean.docx">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This is an introductory course that focuses on research methods and techniques used in journalism and reporting.
+        This is an introductory course that focuses on research methods and techniques used in journalism and reporting.
 Quality writing and thorough research are two fundamentals of good journalism.
-This research-intensive course is geared toward identifying, understanding and applying your abilities to se...</em></p>
+This research-intensive course is geared toward identifying, understanding and applying your abilities to se
+        </small></p>

         <p>Instructors: Michael Panzer</p>
     </td>
     <td>
-        Temple University
+        <small>Temple University</small>
     </td>
   </tr>